Persicaria glabra

-Persicaria glabra is a species of flowering plant native to North America and Eurasia.
+Persicaria glabra, also known as denseflower knotweed, is a species of flowering plant native to North America and Eurasia.

 Description

 It is similar in appearance to P. longiseta and P. lapathifolia.
 The plant is a medium-sized annual herb with red, swollen joints and lanceolate leaves.
 The inflorescence is a dense raceme of small pink or white flowers, the fruit a flattened black nut.